GioeleGrecoMe/MusicalTree/README.md

 After the recording the code extracts the features on the recorded signal and predicts the genre.
 Finally the labelled genre is sent to processing via OSC messages.

 ## Visualization with Processing

+Developed by Gioele Greco, Tommaso Botti and Nicolò Botti.